liquidlegs/keycracker/README.md

 5. You will find the executable under /target/build/

 ### OpenSSL
-This projects are valid install of openSSL
+Key Cracker requires a valid install of openSSL

 #### Linux
 On linux this should be installed by default, however if not openSSL can be instaled with `sudo apt-get install openssl`